RomainChaumontet/Unikie-Academy-Exercises/C++_hands_on_programming_RC/Documentation/Error_Handling.md

 The test case for this handling error is named `KillingAProgram` and is in the Gtest file corresponding to each protocol.

-## Case if the IPC channel already exists
+## Case if the IPC channel already exists / Another program uses the IPC channel
-### Queue
-If a queue is already opened and has 0 messages on it, the program will do nothing specific.
+The receiver is supposed to receive a header, in case the first message received is not a header the ipc_receivefile program will end with EXIT_FAILURE and print `Error.
+Another message is present.
+Maybe another program uses this IPC.`.

+This header gives the receiver the size of the file, and at the end of the transfer, the receiver will compare this size with the actual size of the copy, if there is a mismatch, the receiver will end with EXIT_FAILURE and print `Error, filesize mismatch.
+Maybe another program uses the IPC.`.

+Special feature for queues:
 If a queue is already opened and has some messages on it:
 * ipc_sendfile will throw with the statement: ` Error.
-A queue some messages already exists.\n"`
+A queue with some messages already exists.\n"`
 * ipc_receivefile will throw only because ipc_sendfile won't connect.

 ## Case if an argument is given after the protocol name